750W/750w.github.io/src/pages/members.md

 > Your emotions do not matter.

-Ishaan is a junior at South Brunswick High School.
-On 750W, Ishaan is the Vice-Captain and a builder.
-In his free time, Ishaan enjoys playing chess, and taking part in clubs such as Science Olympiad and Mathletes.
+Ajay is a junior at SBHS.
+He is Co-Vice Captain and a programmer on 750W.
+In his free time, Ajay likes to play tennis and practice his instrument.

 ### Aishi Chell, Vice Captian & Builder

 <img src="https://cdn.discordapp.com/attachments/1022618682804940911/1077349765714542652/image.png" alt="Aishi Chell" width="200" height="200">

-Samyutha is a senior at South Brunswick High School and the President of SB Robotics Club.
-She is also the head programmer of 750 Wolves.
-Some of Samyutha’s hobbies include playing the Veena, driving, and doodling on orchestra sheet music.
+Aishi is a junior at South Brunswick High School.
+She is Co-Vice Captain and is a builder on 750W.
+In her free time, Aishi likes to dance, sing and run outside.

 ### Adish Rout, Builder & Workshop Lead